Managing Loki labels and structured metadata

 Adding dynamic labels using Markers

 In classic Logback, markers are typically used to filter log records.
-With Loki4j you can also use markers to set Loki labels dynamically for any particular log message.
+With Loki4j you can also use markers to set Loki labels (or structured metadata) dynamically for any particular log message.

 First, you need to make Loki4j scan markers attached to each log event by enabling readMarkers